tim1e9/localmotive/README.md

 4. Lambda - an already running, or possibly remote lambda function
 5. Passthru - Just a simple passthru to call something hosted elsewhere

-For more information, and a tutorial which demonstrates each of these techniques, please refer to the https://github.com/tim1e9/localmotive-samples repo.
+For more thorough tutorial, please view the README file in the `/_docs/samples` subdirectory.

 ## Docker Containers?
 Yes.
 As of now, Localmotive uses the Docker REST API (v1.41) to manage containers.
 Other